 Today’s Homeowner analyzed services, pricing and availability of many professional lawn care companies to determine our top pick.
 This research led to our thorough Robin Autopilot review.

 Robin Autopilot is a robotic lawn mowing service, and a great option for homeowners, especially those who enjoy convenience services like grocery delivery.

-Ultimately, because Robin Autopilot is only available in a dozen states nationwide, our top recommendation for professional lawn care is TruGreen, a lawn service provider known for its comprehensive variety of lawn care options, organic and natural lawn products and discounts.
+Ultimately, because Robin Autopilot is only available in a dozen states nationwide, our top recommendation for professional lawn care is TruGreen, a lawn service provider known for its comprehensive variety of lawn care options, natural lawn products and discounts.